 Non-profit Corporation.
 A corporation organized under M.G.L. c.
 180, which may also be required to be a 501(c)(3) organization under the Internal Revenue Code at the time of application or loan closing.
 To qualify as a Non-profit Corporation for purposes of the CBH Program, no member, shareholder, director, officer or employee of the corporation or its board of directors can profit, in any way, from the CBH assistance or from the Eligible Project.
 The Non-profit Corporation must also demonstrate, to the satisfaction of DHCD, the capability of managing all of its responsibilities to the Eligible Project.

 Person Certified Eligible (PCE).
-A Low-income Person or Family with disabilities who is institutionalized or at risk of being institutionalized, but who is not eligible for housing developed pursuant to the FCF program, authorized by the FCF 3 Legislation, as modified and continued by the FCF 4 Legislation and the FCF 5 Legislation, and who has been certified as an eligible PCE by MRC or any other agency of EOHHS in accordance with the procedure described in the CBH Guidelines.
+A Low-income Person or Family with disabilities who is institutionalized or at risk of being institutionalized, but who is not eligible for housing developed pursuant to the FCF program, authorized by the FCF 3 Legislation, as modified and continued by the FCF 4 Legislation, the FCF 5 Legislation, and the FCF 6 Legislation, and who has been certified as an eligible PCE by MRC or any other agency of EOHHS in accordance with the procedure described in the CBH Guidelines.

 Preservation of Housing.
 New capital financing for an Eligible Project that is already used for an Eligible Use.
 A proposed Eligible Project will qualify as Preservation of Housing that may be supported by CBH funding only if such Eligible Project involves:

-(a) 1 a transfer of ownership to a Non-profit Corporation, or if funded pursuant to CHB 2 or 3 Legislation, For-profit Organizations, subject to 760 CMR 60.01(2),

-physical improvements to the real estate; and/or 3. improved forms of management and social services;
+(a) (1) a transfer of ownership to a Non-profit Corporation, or if funded pursuant to CHB 2, CBH 3, or CBH 4 Legislation, For-profit Organizations, subject to 760 CMR 60.01(2); (2) physical improvements to the real estate; and/or (3) improved forms of management and social services;

 (b) an Expiring Use Restriction Housing project; or